-No claim is being made about the regularity of $F_b$, and in fact examples show that they may be very badly behaved sets.
-In \ref {BadNormalizer}, below, we will exhibit an example in which $X$ is a closed interval of the real line while $F_b$ consists of the irrational numbers in this interval.
+Examples show that the set $F_b$ may be very poorly behaved.
+In \ref {BadNormalizer}, below, we exhibit an example in which $X$ is a closed interval of the real line while $F_b$ consists of the irrational numbers in this interval.

 \state Proposition UniqueForBA Given $b$ in $B$ and $a$ in $A$, one has that \izitem \zitem $ F_{ab}=F_{ba}$, \zitem $F_b\subseteq F_{ab}$, \zitem $\varepsilon _{ba}=\varepsilon _{ab}=a\, \varepsilon _b$, on $F_b$.